rickmcgeer/aiko-chats/memory/gestalts/2025-07-02_true_purpose_and_triple_use.md

-# Gestalt — The True Purpose and Triple-Use Spine
+# Title: True Purpose and Triple-Use

 **Date:** July 2, 2025
 **Context:** Planning our DIANA response while clarifying the deeper architecture and our real purpose.